funktor/funktor.github.io/_posts/2025-02-20-probabilistic-forecasting.markdown

 1. The forecasting model is a multi-horizon model and each input is a 3D Tensor (batch size, num timesteps, embedding size).
 2. For N we are using `softplus` activation because N is a non-negative parameter for the distribution.
 3. For p we are using `sigmoid` activation because it is probability and lies between 0 and 1.
-4. For p we are taking adjusting the range in [0.00001, 0.99999] because we are taking log(p) and log(1-p) in the loss function.
+4. For p we are adjusting the range in [0.00001, 0.99999] because we are taking log(p) and log(1-p) in the loss function.
 If p is 0 or p is 1, this will lead to invalid values such as nans.
 5. For n we are adding a small epsilon 1e-5 so that it is always greater than 0 because the log gamma function will generate nans if N is 0.
 6. In the formula for the log likelihood, the variable 'r' is the y_true value.